Numichi/reactive-logger/README.md

 ![Tested on](https://img.shields.io/badge/tested%20on-jvm8-blue)
 [![Reactor Project](https://img.shields.io/badge/supported-Java%20and%20Kotlin%20Coroutine%20with%20Reactor-blue)](https://projectreactor.io/)

-_After releases, SonaType or mvnrepostiroy may not appear.
-Regardless, the package is available._

-# Important

-- This is just a hobby project driven by self motivation.
-There is no external sponsor behind the project.
-- I use this library in my projects, so I do it if I find a bug or extension.
-If you find a bug or you have a new feature idea, please open an issue.

 # What is the source of motivation?

 I think this description approaches the [What Is a Good Pattern for Contextual Logging?
 (MDC)](https://projectreactor.io/docs/core/release/reference/#faq.mdc) well.
 Furthermore, there is the
 so-called [lifting solution](https://www.novatec-gmbh.de/en/blog/how-can-the-mdc-context-be-used-in-the-reactive-spring-applications/),
 which I think is overkill.
-In this (lifting) example, he uses Kotlin, but with a Reactor API, not a coroutine.
+In this (lifting) example, he/she uses Kotlin, but with a Reactor API, not a coroutine.
 If you stay with Reactor API, there is no problem with lifting and it work.
-I didn't experience any pain, regardless of I used Kotlin or Java.
+I didn't experience any problem, regardless of I used Kotlin or Java.
 But it is not valid for Kotlin Coroutine.

 **My first problem with the lifting solution.**
 It runs a hook for each reactor API.
 It generates a lot of unnecessary events and class creation.
 I